Caelean0/Projektarbeit-2-Hive/ReadMe.md

 ## Personal Fork
 This is a personal fork of this repository, primarily used as a showcase.
-My tasks and responsibilities within the project include all of the programming duties listed below, as well as managing the SCRUM workflow and the project management toolchain."
+My tasks and responsibilities within the project include all of the programming duties listed below, as well as managing the SCRUM workflow and the project management toolchain.

 ---
 # Hive – 2nd Semester Project